0111001101111010/blog/source/_posts/europeday1.md

 - europe
 ---

+Summary
+---
+flew into london from DC and stayed at a capsule hotel.

 Day 1
 ====
 This is the start of a small series where I microblog my trip to Europe.
 I haven't taken a true unplugged break to reflect and slow down.
 Hopefully this trip will be a way to unwind and unplug and serve as a time of introspection.